 Borrowing quantum increased

-- The auction size was set at $21 billion.
-It was $3 billion lower than February’s auction.
+- The auction size was set at $13 billion.
+It was $3 billion lower than the auction in February.

-- The issue’s coupon rate was kept at 2%.
+- The issue’s coupon rate was set at 2.5%.
 It was the same as the previous auction.

-In the next part of this series, we’ll analyze the key highlights from last week’s Treasury auction for three-year T-notes.
+In the next part of this series, we’ll analyze the key highlights from last week’s Treasury auction for the ten-year Treasury notes, or T-notes.